 Because of the importance of the matters involved in this Code, waivers will be granted only in limited circumstances and where such circumstances would support a waiver.
 Waivers of the Code may only be made by the Audit Committee and will be disclosed by the Company.

-External parties including business partners, outsourced services providers, contractors and any other party are encouraged to report any known or suspected violation of this Code, as well as any concerns regarding questionable matters.
+Any person may report any known or suspected violation of this Code, as well as any concerns regarding questionable matters.